Dirt Road Anthem: Commercial performance

 The song debuted at number 57 on the US Billboard Hot Country Songs chart for the chart week dated February 5, 2011, as an album cut from unsolicited airplay.
 "Dirt Road Anthem" had reached a peak of number 49 before being released as a single in April 2011.
 The song later became Aldean's sixth number one hit on the Hot Country Songs chart the week of July 30, 2011.
 It also debuted at number 68 on the US Billboard Hot 100 chart for the week of April 23, 2011.
 It has since become his first Top 10 hit on that chart, and his highest-charting single at the time.
 It also debuted at number 92 on the Canadian Hot 100 chart for the week of May 28, 2011.

 In September 2011, the song became the first for a male solo country artist to top the two million mark in digital sales.
 By March 2014, the song has sold over four million digital downloads, making it then the seventh best-selling country song in the US, and the best-selling song by a male country solo artist in digital history.
 As of April 2014, it has sold 4,027,000 copies in the US.
+In 2026, it was certified twelve-times platinum.